-Change from current law (percent of payroll) Shortfall eliminated Description of proposed provisions Long-range Annual Long-range Annual actuarial balance in actuarial balance in balance 75th year balance 75th year B1.6 Progressive price indexing (30th percentile) of PIA factors beginning with 1.18 3.66 42% 82% (2026) individuals newly eligible for OASI benefits in 2026: Create a new bend point at the 30th percentile of the AIME distribution of newly retired workers.
+Change from current law (percent of payroll) w Shortfall eliminate Description of proposed provisions Long-range actuarial balance Annual balance in 75th year Long-range actuarial balance Annual balance in 75th year B1.6 Progressive price indexing (30th percentile) of PIA factors beginning 1.23 3.55 38% 79% (2029) with individuals newly eligible for OASI benefits in 2029: Create a new bend point at the 30th percentile of the AIME distribution of newly retired workers.
 Maintain current-law benefits for earners at the 30th percentile and below.
 Reduce the 32 and 15 percent factors above the 30th percentile such that the initial benefit for a worker with AIME equal to the taxable maximum grows by inflation rather than the growth in the SSA average wage index.
 Disabled workers are: (a) not affected prior to normal retirement age; and (b) subject to a proportional reduction in benefits, based on the worker's years of disability, upon conversion to retired-worker beneficiary status.
-B1.7 Progressive price indexing (40th percentile) of PIA factors for individuals 0.98 2.56 35% 57% newly eligible for OASI benefits in 2025 through 2062: Create a new bend point at the 40th percentile of the AIME distribution of newly retired workers.
+B1.7 Progressive price indexing (40th percentile) of PIA factors for individuals 1.03 2.53 32% 56% newly eligible for OASI benefits in 2028 through 2065: Create a new bend point at the 40th percentile of the AIME distribution of newly retired workers.
 Maintain current-law benefits for earners at the 40th percentile and below.
 Reduce the 32 and 15 percent factors above the 40th percentile such that the initial benefit for a worker with AIME equal to the taxable maximum grows by inflation rather than the growth in the SSA average wage index.
 Disabled workers are: (a) not affected prior to normal retirement age; and (b) subject to a proportional reduction in benefits, based on the worker's years of disability, upon conversion to retired-worker beneficiary status.
 Young survivors (children of deceased workers and surviving spouses with a child in care) are not affected.
-B1.8 Progressive price indexing (50th percentile) of PIA factors for individuals 0.96 2.29 34% 51% newly eligible for OASI benefits in 2022 through 2061: Create a new bend point at the 50th percentile of the AIME distribution of newly retired workers.
+B1.8 Progressive price indexing (50th percentile) of PIA factors for individuals 1.01 2.30 31% 51% newly eligible for OASI benefits in 2025 through 2064: Create a new bend point at the 50th percentile of the AIME distribution of newly retired workers.
 Maintain current-law benefits for earners at the 50th percentile and below.
 Reduce the 32 and 15 percent factors above the 50th percentile such that the initial benefit for a worker with AIME equal to the taxable maximum grows by inflation rather than the growth in the SSA average wage index.
 Disabled workers are: (a) not affected prior to normal retirement age; and (b) subject to a proportional reduction in benefits, based on the worker's years of disability, upon conversion to retired-worker beneficiary status.
-B2.1 Beginning with those newly eligible for OASI benefits in 2027, multiply the 0.52 1.68 18% 37% PIA factors by the ratio of life expectancy at 67 for 2022 to the life expectancy at age 67 for the 4th year prior to the year of benefit eligibility.
+B2.1 Beginning with those newly eligible for OASI benefits in 2030, multiply the 0.57 1.73 18% 38% PIA factors by the ratio of life expectancy at 67 for 2025 to the life expectancy at age 67 for the 4th year prior to the year of benefit eligibility.
 Unisex life expectancies, based on period life tables as computed by SSA's Office of the Chief Actuary, are used to determine the ratio.
 Disabled workers are: (a) not affected prior to normal retirement age; and (b) subject to a proportional reduction in benefits, based on the worker's years of disability, upon conversion to retired-worker beneficiary status.
-B3.1 Beginning with those newly eligible for OASDI benefits in 2018, multiply 1.54 2.96 54% 66% the 32 and 15 percent PIA factors each year by 0.987.
-Stop reductions after 2048, when the factors reach 21 percent and 10 percent, respectively.